Roderick Strong: Generation Next and No Remorse Corps (2003–2008)

-Strong lost to ROH World Champion Bryan Danielson on October 29 in Woodbridge, Connecticut and on November 5 in Chicago, with the match going over 45 minutes.
+Strong lost to ROH World Champion Bryan Danielson on October 29 in Woodbridge, Connecticut, and on November 5 in Chicago, with the match going over 45 minutes.
 On March 31 in Chicago, Strong faced Bryan Danielson a third time for the ROH World Championship, with a 60-minute time limit, but Roderick came up short with Danielson rolling up Strong at the 56 minute mark for the victory.

 At Final Battle 2005 on December 17, 2005, Strong and Aries defeated Sal Rinauro and Tony Mamaluke to win the ROH World Tag Team Championship.
 They held the titles until September 16, 2006, when they were defeated by The Kings of Wrestling (Chris Hero and Claudio Castagnoli).
 In February 2007, Strong turned on Aries to form a new faction with Davey Richards called the No Remorse Corps.

 The No Remorse Corps went on to feud with Aries' new faction The Resilience.
 Rocky Romero joined the NRC, while Matt Cross and Erick Stevens joined The Resilience.
 Though the NRC dominated the feud for the most part, the feud's end came with Strong losing matches to Aries at both Undeniable and Reckless Abandon in a 30-minute Iron Man match.

+Strong then began to feud with Stevens over the FIP title.
+Strong lost the title to Stevens at Final Battle 2007, but won it back at FIP Redefined.
+He continued to hold onto the belt in several matches with Stevens, and won a Fight Without Honor against Stevens at ROH Respect is Earned II by superplexing Stevens off a ladder through two tables.
+However, he lost the FIP title to Stevens at FIP Hot Summer Nights 2008 in a Dog Collar match to end their feud.
+At Respect is Earned II, Davey Richards turned on Strong to join Sweet and Sour Inc.